haran2001/CS252_assignment/README.md

 2. Compile the Q21.c file using gcc Q21.c -o Q21
 3. To run the assignment go to the terminal and find the directory that contains the compiled file.
 4. To run the program type ./Q21.
-5. Use man <\command name> to get documentation from terminal
+5. Use man to get documentation from terminal

 <h1>**Problem 3.27:**